Day-Cohort-77/server-side-dotnet-curriculum/book-2-entity-framework/chapters/tinytreats-auth-endpoints.md

 ## Creating the Authentication Endpoints

-Let's create a new file called `Endpoints/AuthEndpoints.cs` to contain all our authentication-related endpoints:
+Let's create a new file called `Endpoints/AuthEndpoints.cs` to contain all our authentication-related endpoints.
+The endpoints will allow users to register new accounts, authenticate with their credentials, retrieve their profile information, and logout.

 ```csharp
 // Endpoints/AuthEndpoints.cs